How to submit a 2019 NAWI Conference speaking proposal

 Proposals that include supporting data/statistics will receive top consideration.

-This year’s conference “How Will CTE Shape the Future?” will focus on disciplines that are seeing an influx of emerging technologies such as biotechnology, cybersecurity, artificial intelligence, and the Internet of Things.
-We are seeking to identify a variety of approaches that support the conference theme to help teachers, workforce developers, counselors, administrators, and business partners meet the challenges of incorporating these rapidly changing technologies into all aspects of the workforce development from curriculum to collaborations.
+The 2019 conference will focus on disciplines that are seeing an influx of emerging technologies such as career and technical education (CTE), cybersecurity, artificial intelligence, Manufacturing 4.0, and the Internet of Things.
+We are seeking to identify a variety of approaches that support the conference theme to help teachers, workforce developers, counselors, administrators, and business partners meet the challenges of incorporating these rapidly changing technologies into all aspects of the workforce development from high school through college, and curriculum to collaborations.